lyori6/builtit-resume-builder/docs/public-launch-plan.md

 - Normalized incoming resumes so legacy custom sections load cleanly; smoke reports removed from the repo for a clean handoff.
 - Explore condensing the decision screen into a reversible intake toggle to reduce hesitation and keep the flow feeling lightweight.
 - Reinforce the one-resume-at-a-time constraint in success states/download dialog so expectations stay clear.
+- Removed the auto-scroll jump when switching between intake cards so clearing or reloading keeps the user at the top.

 ### Workspace Follow-ups
 - Neutral sample resume replaces personal data (Jensen Huang demo); prompt copy polish still open.